 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

 Do you love craft beer?
-If so, there are several destinations in the United States that should be on your bucket list for the beer scene alone.
-Colorado, Vermont, Boston, Seattle, both Portlands, and Philadelphia all quickly come to mind when making a list of these beer-loving cities and states, but there’s one very southern city that you may not think of at first, too: Austin.
+If so, several destinations in the United States should be on your bucket list for the beer scene alone.
+Colorado, Vermont, Boston, Seattle, Portlands, and Philadelphia quickly come to mind when making a list of these beer-loving cities and states, but there’s one very southern city that you may not think of at first, too: Austin.

-Austin, Texas is now home to nearly 60 breweries, and the craft beer scene there is always growing and improving.
+Austin, Texas, is home to nearly 60 breweries, and the craft beer scene is always growing and improving.
 There are so many innovative brewers in this uniquely progressive Texas city.
-It’s amazing how quickly the Austin craft beer scene has established itself as one of the most notable and most promising in the entire country.
+It’s amazing how quickly the Austin craft beer scene has established itself as one of the most notable and promising in the entire country.

-So, check out this list of the best breweries in Austin that we’ve put together for you!
+So, check out this list of the best breweries in Austin we’ve assembled for you!
 There are far too many craft breweries to visit in a day in Austin, let alone in a week or even a month, so use this helpful list to guide yourself and your companions to the best of the best.
 Enjoy!

 - 1. Zilker Brewing Company and Taproom

 - 2. Hold Out Brewing

 - 3. Jester King

 - 4. Pinthouse Pizza